 To create a New Report in the SSRS, we have to open the report builder.
 To do this, Please open your report manager and click the Report Builder button, as shown in the screenshot below.

 Create New Report in SSRS Report Builder

-After you select the Blank Report option, the SSRS report builder will display the Blank Report.
+After you select the Blank Report option, the SSRS report builder will create and display the Blank Report.
 We already explained the Panes in our previous article, so please refer to Create a New Report article.

 To create a data source, Right-click on the Data Sources folder present in the Report Data pane and select the Add Data Source option from the context menu

 Once you click on that option, the report builder will open the Data Source Properties window to configure the Data Source.
 In this example, we are selecting the Shared Data Source that we created earlier.

 Please refer to Create Shared Data Source in Report Manager to understand the steps involved in creating Data Source.

 To create a dataset for this report, Right-click on the Datasets folder present in the Report Data and select the Add Dataset option from the context menu.
 It opens a new window, and from that window, you can choose the New Dataset option

 It will open a new window called Dataset Properties.
 Here you can select the first option to select the Shared Dataset that we created earlier, or by choosing the second option, we can create a new dataset also.

 For this Create New Report in SSRS Report Builder demo, we are selecting the first option.
 I suggest you refer to the Create a New Dataset article to understand the steps involved in creating the shared dataset.